GoranP/dvpwa/README.md

 DevSecOps workflow description
 ==============================

-For purpose of this challnege we use DVPWA app.
+For purpose of this technical assignement we use DVPWA app.
 DVPWA is an intentionally vulnerable application.
 This repo is a clone of [DVPWA](https://github.com/anxolerd/dvpwa) and is used for devsecops workflow technical challenges.